luminaxster/CS211-Spring2024-P2/README.md

 ## ChangeLog

-- `03/12/2024 10:45 AM` Remove group instructions, it is an individual project.
+- `03/12/2024 10:45 AM` Uploading your solution: Removed group instructions, it is an individual project.
-- `03/12/2024 2:50 PM` freezeAllMotorFunctions(): removed the freeze-wipe logic confusion.
+- `03/12/2024 2:50 PM` `Dolores.freezeAllMotorFunctions()`: removed the freeze-wipe logic confusion.
 Dolores does not implements Freezable.
+- `03/12/2024 9:)0 PM`  `NarrativeLoop.wipeNarrativeLoop()`: added missing method specification.

 ## Prelude